sav-che/TL-2/Authors/Bucholtz (Buchholz), Fedor (Vladimirovič) {std. Buchholz}.md

-> [!cite] BHL link: this entry starts at [page 196](https://www.biodiversitylibrary.org/item/103861#page/206/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 196](https://www.biodiversitylibrary.org/page/33266503) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bucholtz \[Buchholz\], Fedor \[Vladimirovič\] (1872-1924), Polish born botanist and zoologist, from 1876 in Riga, educated at the Riga Gymnasium 1883-1891, studied botany in Moscow 1891-1895, stages at the University of Moscow 1895-1897, studied in Bern with Ed.
 Fischer 1896-1897, id. in München with Hartig and Tubeuf 1897, lecturer in botany and zoology at the Polytechnicum in Riga 1897-1903, Mag. bot.
 Moscow 1903, adjunct professor in Riga 1903-1907, professor of botany ib. (deputy) 1907-1912, full professor ib.
-1912-1919, professor of botany and director of the botanical gardens in Dorpat \[Tartu\], Estonia, 1919-1924. (*Buchholz*). (sic).
+1912-1919, professor of botany and director of the botanical gardens in Dorpat \[Tartu\], Estonia, 1919-1924.
+**Abbreviated name**: *Buchholz*

 #### Herbarium and types